cloudlab365/Azure-Monitoring-Backup-System-with-Alerts/README.md

 # Azure-Monitoring-Backup-System-with-Alerts
 Skills demonstrated: Azure Monitor, Alerts, Backup Vaults, Policies, Resource Graph

-# Azure Cloud Migration and Architecture Project

-In this project, I design and implement a complete Azure environment for a global medical research company migrating from on-premises infrastructure to Microsoft Azure.
-My goal is to demonstrate how I approach real-world Azure architecture — covering planning, cost optimization, networking, identity governance, data platform integration, automation, and monitoring.
+A fully‑built cloud monitoring and business‑continuity solution using Azure Monitor, Log Analytics, Backup Vaults, Alerts, and Azure Resource Graph.
+This project showcases operational excellence and automated resilience.

-Each stage includes detailed documentation, example scripts, and diagrams to make it easy to understand or reproduce in your own Azure subscription.
+Each stage includes detailed documentation, screenshots, and diagrams to make it easy to understand or reproduce in your own Azure subscription.

 ---